ANNarchy/ANNarchy/docs/manual/Parser.rst

 **Random number generators**

 Several random generators are available and can be used within an equation.
-In the current version are available:
+In the current version are for example available:

 * ``Uniform(min, max)`` generates random numbers from a uniform distribution in the range :math:`[\text{min}, \text{max}]`.

 * ``Normal(mu, sigma)`` generates random numbers from a normal distribution with min mu and standard deviation sigma.

-Example:
+See :doc:`../API/RandomDistribution` for more distributions.
+For example:

 .. code-block:: python